KmariK/fact-quest/readme.md

 The webpage was designed with a simple, minimalist approach to enhance user experience.
 It is clear and intuitive, allowing users to easily understand the quiz's purpose and participate without any hassle.

 #### Colours:
 For the colour scheme bright colours were chosen to engage the user.
 I selected the colors by browsing through various options and choosing the ones that best suited the aesthetic and purpose of my site.
 [Image Color Picker](https://imagecolorpicker.com/) website and searched for there HEX Code.
-The two colours I chose are #d5dced; used for backround colour and #0dbffe; used as a font colour.
+The two colours I chose are #d5dced; used for backround colour and #0dbffe; used for the logo font colour.

 #### Fonts:
 The two main fonts are Press Start 2P which is the primary font with a fallback of sans-serif and Roboto which is the secondary font with a fall back of sans-serif.